pantsel/konga/README.md

 you will need to create a database named <code>konga_database</code> manually and run the app in development mode the first time.
 <pre>node app.js --dev</pre>
 Then kill the process and start Konga as you would in production mode.
-Konga **will not** create the database or tables in production mode as a fail safe.
+Konga **will not** create the database or tables in production mode.
 *****************************************************************************************

 ## Running Konga